techy-project/techy-project.github.io/distros/debx/debx.md

 ## DebX Essential
 **DebX Essential** (a.k.a. **2.0**, codenamed **Ninja**) is the upcoming release of **DebX** and it's being released on February 12, 2025.
 # Downloads
 No downloads.
-Check back later!
+Check back soon!